 In 2006, Kenneth Branagh adapted The Magic Flute, setting the story during World War I, with the German libretto translated to English by Stephen Fry, and music conducted by James Conlon.
 Branagh's film is the first time The Magic Flute was adapted with the silver screen in mind (in 1975, Ingmar Bergman made a made-for-TV version).
 Branagh's Magic Flute played the Toronto International Film Festival, but there’s no U.S. edition of the DVD yet.
 You can watch bits and pieces online, including the duet between Papageno and Papagena.
 Here's how Branagh filmed the overture:

 It's not just The Magic Flute's classic arias that have been referenced on screens big and small over the years.
 Several movies have had plot lines involving magical flutes--like the 1976 animated film The Smurfs and the Magic Flute.
 Set in the Middle Ages, the movie’s central character is a court jester who discovers a magic flute whose music makes the townspeople dance uncontrollably.
 Innocent enough, until a thief snatches away the flute, intending to use its powers to rob people of their gold.
 It may not be exactly the same adventure as in Mozart's opera, but it's a magic flute all the same...

 AVA’s Magic Flute opens April 29 at the Helen Corning Warden Theater.
 Call 215.735.1685 or visit www.avaopera.org for tickets.

-Gabriella Rose Balsam is a senior advertising major at Temple University, and an intern in AVA's Marketing Department.
+Gabriella Balsam is a graduating senior majoring in advertising at Temple University and a marketing intern at AVA.